 Radcliffe's areas of special interest include early modern philosophy, especially Hume and his contemporaries; moral philosophy and metaethics; and action theory and motivational psychology.

 Elizabeth S. Radcliffe received her M.A. and Ph.D. from Cornell University.
 Before coming to The College of William and Mary, Radcliffe was Professor of Philosophy at Santa Clara University.
-Professor Radcliffe’s publications have appeared in several major philosophy journals.
+Professor Radcliffe’s publications have appeared in many philosophy journals and collections.
 She is editor of A Companion to Hume

 (Blackwell, 2008) and co-editor of Late Modern Philosophy: Essential Readings with Commentary